-If you don’t know what the Picture Exchange Communication System®/PECS® is then check out my post on phase one.
-In this post we will look at PECS phase 2: Distance and Persistence.
-For us this phase was relatively easy particularly in comparison to phase 1 which was a bit of a struggle at first.
+In this post I will look at how to move onto PECS phase 2: Distance and Persistence.
+For us this phase was relatively easy to implement, particularly in comparison to phase 1.

 The objective for phase 2 as set out by The Picture Exchange Communication System Training Manual (available from Pyramid Education) is:

 The student goes to his / her communication book, pulls the picture off, goes to the trainer, gets the trainer’s attention, and releases the picture into the trainers hand.

 The child should have already mastered the ability to pick up a picture, hand it to the person and release it into their hand in phase one.
 If this is not the case go back to phase one until this is mastered.